 - Regarding relatives employed in private firms or doing private business etc.

 - To ensure speedy processing of vigilance cases at all stages.
-In regard to cases requiring consultation with the Central Vigilance Commission, a decision as to whether the case had a vigilance angle shall in every case be taken by the Chief Vigilance Officer who, when in doubt, may refer the matter to his administrative head, i.e. Secretary in the case of Ministries/ Departments and Chief Executive in the case of Public Sector.
+In regard to cases requiring consultation with the Central Vigilance Commission, a decision as to whether the case had a vigilance angle shall in every case be taken by the Chief Vigilance Officer who, when in doubt, may refer the matter to his Secretary.

 - To ensure that charge-sheet, statement of imputations, lists of witness and documents etc. are carefully prepared and copies of all the documents relied upon and the statements of witnesses cited on behalf of the disciplinary authority are supplied wherever possible to the accused officer along with the charge-sheet.